fluid-cloudnative/fluid/docs/en/samples/fuse_affinity.md

 It can be seen that the Fuse client is only started on the node `cn-beijing.172.16.0.101` with the `select-node=true` label.

-One of the two pods (`nginx-766564fc7-rtmwh`) is started on node `cn-beijing.172.16.0.101` because of `PodAntiAffinity` between pods, the other pod (`nginx-766564fc7-8vz4s`) which should be started on another node `cn-beijing.172.16.0.99`, but due to the limitation of `spec.fuse.nodeSelector`, it cannot be scheduled and is in pending state.
+One of the two pods (`nginx-766564fc7-rtmwh`) is started on node `cn-beijing.172.16.0.101` .
+The other pod (`nginx-766564fc7-8vz4s`), which can only be scheduled on another node `cn-beijing.172.16.0.99` due to the `PodAntiAffinity` constraint,  is in pending state because of the `spec.fuse.nodeSelector` constraint.

 **start all pods**

-In order to prove that the pod is not scheduled because of the limitation of `spec.fuse.nodeSelector`, we also mark the node `cn-beijing.172.16.0.99` with `select-node=true`, you can find the Fuse Pod and Nginx Pod of this node All started.
+In order to prove that the pod is not scheduled because of the limitation of `spec.fuse.nodeSelector`, we also label the node `cn-beijing.172.16.0.99` with `select-node=true`, you can find the Fuse Pod and Nginx Pod of this node All started.

 ```
 $ kubectl label nodes cn-beijing.172.16.0.99 select-node=true